ZeroDeth/derekkedziora.github.io/_posts/2016-20-10-TED-learning-lang.md

 permalink: TED-learning-lang
 description: "TED Talk about the benefits of language learning"
 ---
-## Four Reasons to Learn a New Language

 **Key Concepts**
 - If you already speak English, is there any point in learning another language?
 - Why do something or acquire a skill that is "useless"?